 Users who come across your site from a Google Ad will respond more positively to a fresh, inviting website that features helpful content.
 Ultimately, adhering to the website policy will empower you to make the most of your $10,000 each month.

 Breaking Down the Google Ad Grants Website Policy

-Enough simply talking about why you need to follow the website policy!
-Let’s get into the nitty-gritty of the Google Ad Grant requirements.
+Enough simply talking about why you need to follow the website requirements!
+Let’s get into the nitty-gritty of the Google Ad Grants website policy.
 That way, you can see if your site measures up and make the necessary adjustments if it doesn’t.

 If you need help confirming your eligibility after exploring the sections below, reach out to our Google Ad Grant experts!
 We’re more than happy to confirm whether your website is high-quality and work with Google to get you approved for the program.